 Laney has received multiple awards for her research, including a grant from the National Science Foundation, two fellowships at Smithsonian Institution's National Air and Space Museum, and two fellowships sponsored by NASA.
 Currently, Laney is working on multiple projects related to the global movement of highly skilled migrants.

 In addition to teaching the technology and civilization sequence, Laney offers courses on the Cold War, space exploration, oral history, and immigration history.
-She serves as the treasurer for the Immigration and Ethnic History Society (IEHS) and as a committee member for the Brooke Hindle Postdoctoral Fellowship for the Society for the History of Technology (SHOT).
+She serves as the treasurer for the Immigration and Ethnic History Society (IEHS) and is a member of the University of Alabama Editorial Board.

 Before coming to Auburn, she taught history and American studies courses for universities in the Washington, D.C. metropolitan area.
 Laney spent eight years working in the information technology industry as a consultant, trainer, and customer liaison, prior to returning to school for her PhD.